colugomusic/ent/README.md

 The advantage of this is that the underlying arrays are a fixed size and won't be randomly re-allocated when elements are inserted.

-Another disadvantage is that "erased" elements are not swapped to the end of their respective arrays, so iterating over the entire container may result in these "dead" elements being visited.
-Therefore an interface just isn't provided for doing that.
+A disadvantage is that "erased" elements are not swapped to the end of their respective arrays, so iterating over the entire container may result in these "dead" elements being visited.

 ```c++
 using Items = ent::sparse_table<